Fiscal Guidelines for Faculty Research Funds

 - Only expenditures allowed under University guidelines may be charged to a Faculty Research Fund.

-- Only expenditures properly processed in accordance with University guidelines may be charged to a Faculty Research Fund. (see the Purchasing Policies, or other related policies).
+- Only expenditures properly processed in accordance with University guidelines may be charged to a Faculty Research Fund. (see the Purchasing Policies and Procedures Manual, or other related policies).
 Please note that proper processing includes providing adequate documentation (e.g., receipts, business purpose, etc.).
 Also, please note that reimbursement requests must be submitted into AP Workflow within 60 days of purchase and/or the travel end date.
 Departments are encouraged to establish internal deadlines that are less than 60 days to provide sufficient time for processing.

 If any one of the three conditions above is not met, faculty will be personally liable for payment.
 Faculty should check with their Department/Program Administrator before incurring any expense to ensure that the charge is allowable and to determine the proper procedures in which to purchase such items or seek reimbursement.